Campylobacter enteritis is an infection of the small intestine with Campylobacter jejuni bacteria.

 A person can also be infected by close contact with infected people or animals.

-The infection almost always goes away on its own and does not need to be treated with antibiotics.
-Severe symptoms may respond to treatment with antibiotics such as ciprofloxacin and azithromycin.
+The infection almost always goes away on its own, and usually does not need to be treated with antibiotics.
+Severe symptoms may improve with antibiotics.

 The goal is to make you feel better and avoid dehydration.
 Dehydration means your body does not have as much water and fluids as it should.